vanyasem/Lomiri-Arch/README.md

 It should not work on nvidia proprietary, it's a limitation of Mir.

-As it's an alpha build, it takes around 5-10 minutes to start (please be patient).
+As it's an alpha build, it takes around 5-10 minutes to start (you should see an empty black screen with no splashscreen, please be patient).

 ## Building